RoamGuru Roam Guru

 • GPS: 10.7795° N, 106.6921° E

-The architecture fascinates me: Vietnamese modernism with symbolic Buddhist elements.
+A fifteen-minute walk from the museum.
+This 1960s modernist building is a time capsule—period furniture, war rooms with vintage maps, a rooftop helipad where the final evacuation happened on April 30, 1975.
+The architecture fascinates: Vietnamese modernism with symbolic Buddhist elements.
 The basement war rooms feel genuinely frozen in time.
-Stand on that rooftop and imagine the chaos of April 30, 1975.
+Stand on that rooftop and imagine the chaos.

 • Entry: 65,000 VND ($2.60)